-Helping One Child at a Time
+Helping one child at a time

-The House Schools Trust is an educational charity that raises funds and awards means-tested scholarships to bright and promising children whose parents would not otherwise be able to consider sending them to an independent fee-paying school.
+The House Schools Trust is an independent charity that raises funds and awards means-tested scholarships to bright and promising children whose parents would not otherwise be able to consider sending them to an independent fee-paying school.

 Means-tested scholarships are available, as funds permit, for children aged 7+.
 Candidates must currently be attending a state school and must have the right to reside in the UK.
 The scholarships are for places at one of the three schools in the House Schools Group, Bassett House in Kensington, Orchard House in Chiswick and Prospect House in Putney.
 Candidates should apply directly to their preferred school (invariable the one closest to their home).